by Cindy Tanzar

 crushed red pepper to taste (optional)

-In a large pot, brown the ground beef in coconut or MCT oil.
+In a large pot, brown the ground beef in oil.
 Mix in the onion, green pepper, celery and garlic and cook about 5 minutes.
 Add spices and mix.
 Add tomatoes sauce and diced tomatoes and simmer for about 20 minutes.
 If the chili is too thick, add a 1/2 cup of water at a time to think it out.
 Add broccoli and zucchini, cooking for another 15-20 minutes or until tender.